Plays of L. Frank Baum: Mortal for an Hour or The Fairy Prince or Prince Marvel (1909)

 This play, very loosely based on an element of Baum's novel, The Enchanted Island of Yew, was first published under the second of these titles in Entertaining.
 Under the title, Prince Marvel, it was published in L. Frank Baum's Juvenile Speaker.

 The Koran of the Prophet (23 February 1909)

 The Pipes O' Pan (31 March 1909)

 The Pipes O' Pan is based on the Greek myth of King Midas judging a music contest between Apollo and Pan and preferring the latter.
 Baum wrote a first act that remains unpublished.
-A second version of the first act was written with George Scarborugh and was intended to feature music by Paul Tietjens, although subsequent acts were never completed.
+A second version of the first act was written with George Scarborough and was intended to feature music by Paul Tietjens, although subsequent acts were never completed.
 This was first published in Alla T. Ford's The Musical Fantasies of L. Frank Baum (1958), and has also been published online.
 This may or may not be related to the earlier Baum/Tietjens King Midas project.